shourya2002-geek/shourya2002-geek/README.md

 ## I'm a Student, a Developer, and an avid Learner

-- I develope software which affects people's lives at scale.
+- I develop software which affects people's lives at scale.
 - I possess a strong interest in Full Stack Dev, Deep Learning, and Machine Learning.
 - You can generally find me working on personal and collaborative projects.